 All travel forms for off-campus events must be submitted to Campus Safety before leaving campus.

 To Request a College Driver

 If you want to request a driver to pick up a performer, speaker, etc. from the airport email transportation@kenyon.edu.
-Please include the following information in your email:
+When reaching out, please ask for the Airport Shuttle Request Form.